Medically reviewed by Drugs.com. Last updated on Feb 15, 2022.

 - Cancer, or history of or

 Omalizumab is not a rescue medication and should not be used to treat sudden asthma attacks.
 It is not a substitute for the medicines you are already taking.
-Never suddenly stop taking, or change the dose of your inhaled steroids or any other asthma medicine you are taking unless your doctor tells you to do so.
+Never suddenly stop taking, or change the dose of your steroid medicine (inhaled or taken by mouth) unless your doctor tells you to do so.